ProfessorHines/Presentations/psci335/congress.md

 ---

-##“Pennsylvania Avenue diplomacy defined by Congressional reaction to the President.
+## “Pennsylvania Avenue diplomacy" defined by Congressional reaction to the President.

 2. Congress seems to have four moods about foreign policy: highly competitive with the President, disengaged, supportive of the president, and strategic.